resema/Notepad/_posts/2018-02-01-an-opengl-based-tiny-renderer.md

 {% endhighlight %}

 ### Buffers And Textures
-Creating textures is very similar to creating vertex buffers: Create a texture, bind it, fill it, and configure it.
+Creating textures is very similar to creating vertex buffers: **Create** a texture, **bind** it, **fill** it, and **configure** it.

 In **glTexImage2D**, the GL_RGB indicates that we are talking about a 3-component color, and GL_BGR says how exactly it is represented in RAM.
 As a matter of fact, BMP does store $$\text{Blue}\to\text{Green}\to\text{Red}$$, and this has to be told to OpenGL.

+{% highlight glsl linenos %}
+// create an OpenGL texture
+GLuint textureID;
+glGenTextures(
+  1,          // number of texture names to be generated &textureID  // array which stores the generated texture names );

+// "Bind" the newly created texture: all future texture functions will modify texture glBindTexture(
+  GL_TEXTURE_2D,   // specify target
+  textureID        // texture name
+  );

+// FILL the image and give it to OpenGL glTexImage2D(
+  GL_TEXTURE_2D,      // target texture
+  0,                  // level of detail
+  GL_RGB,             // internal format
+  width, height,      // texture image
+  0,                  // border
+  GL_BGR,             // data format
+  GL_UNSIGNED_BYTE,   // data type
+  data                // ptr to image data
+  );
+{% endhighlight %}